Dominic-Mayers/undo-manager-jit-tail/README.md

 being created.
 You do not need to handle that manually: it is already taken into account by getIncomingForwardCommand(), getOutgoingBackwardCommand(), and the other semantic getters.

-## 🧠 Key Insight

-The module does **not** aim to track every change.

-Instead, it ensures that:

-> minor changes are preserved when they matter, not when they happen

-This results in:

-* fewer checkpoints
-* clearer history
-* preserved undo semantics

 ---